Memorial Day vs Veterans Day: Key Differences Explained

 Though both holidays are dedicated to the military, each day holds a distinct meaning and deserves recognition in its own way.

-Memorial Day is a somber occasion, originating after the Civil War as a way to honor fallen soldiers.
-Known initially as "Decoration Day," it was marked by decorating soldiers' graves with flowers.
-Today, Memorial Day serves as a nationwide remembrance of the courage and sacrifice shown by those who gave their lives in defense of the country.
-Many people visit cemeteries, attend memorial services, or participate in parades as a tribute to fallen heroes.
+Memorial Day is a solemn occasion that originated after the Civil War to honor fallen soldiers.
+Initially known as "Decoration Day," it was observed by decorating the graves of soldiers with flowers.
+Today, Memorial Day serves as a nationwide tribute to the courage and sacrifice of those who gave their lives defending the country.
+People often visit cemeteries, attend memorial services, or participate in parades to pay their respects to these heroes.

 Schools often observe both holidays in ways that teach students about military service, patriotism, and respect for veterans and fallen soldiers.